 Kecak Dance Performance in Uluwatu Temple

-Kecak is a traditional Balinese Dance and the most attractive one compare to another traditional dance.
+Kecak is a traditional Balinese Dance and the most engaging one compared to other traditional dances.
 The unique part of the performance is the uncommon music used in the dance.

-The music is not produced by a musical instrument like other traditional dance.
-But the sounds of men’s voice chanting “cak .. cak .. cak” as the music background.
+The music is not produced by a musical instrument like other traditional dances.
+But the sounds of men’s voices chanting “cak .. cak .. cak” as the music background.
 Almost every tourist attraction in Bali performs Kecak Dance.
 But Kecak Dance in Uluwatu Temple is the most famous of all.

-Visitor can watch the dance performance after reveling in the sunsets.
+Visitors can watch the dance performance after reveling in the sunsets.
 The performance takes place in an outdoor area that can gather a hundred people.
-The dance show will begin at 06:00 pm local time.
-Making the show is more dramatic with the sunset background.
+The dance show will begin at 6 PM local time.
+Making the show more dramatic with the sunset background.

 To get the best spot in watching the performance.
 Come early 30 minutes before the shows begin.
 At the audience stage, choose to sit facing the sunset to get a better view.

-A decent toilet and facilities like tourist information center are available on the spot.
-Hawker selling Indonesian street food and dish also available next to the parking area.
-Souvenir shop in a row selling the traditional handicraft and Balinese sarong.
+A decent toilet and facilities like tourist information centers are available on the spot.
+Hawkers selling Indonesian street food and dish also available next to the parking area.
+Besides that, there are also souvenir shops selling traditional handicrafts and Balinese sarongs.
 Make sure to bargain at least 60% of the offering price.

 Uluwatu temple located in Jl.
 Raya Uluwatu, Pecatu village, Kuta Selatan, Badung, Bali 80361.